wavefrontHQ/docs/pages/doc/service_status_page.md

 summary: Monitor for incidents and maintenance on your service.
 ---

 VMware publishes service operational status and maintenance schedules at [VMware Cloud Services Status Page](https://status.vmware-services.io/).
-For confidentiality reasons, the individual customer clusters are listed with alias names.
+For confidentiality reasons, we list the individual customer clusters by using alias names.

 ## See Your Cluster Alias Name